davidfrantz/force/docs/source/howto/coreg.rst

 As usual, it is very much advised to look into the logfiles.
 This is especially true when using the coregistration.
+The logfile includes information about the success of the co-registration, and will report the

+- number of identified tie points
+- the shift in x and y direction
+- the RMSE of the retrived image transformation

 .. code-block:: bash